SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.8.0

-Some new plugin labels and icon slots have been added to the "Team Server" plugin.
+Nothing special, only some new plugin labels and icon slots have been added to the "Team Server" plugin.
 If you are using your own labels and icons, for example for integration with Stream Deck, you may want to check the [*Labels & Icon Editor*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#action-labels--icons) in "Simulator Configuration".

 ***